-The F418IF3 chassis utilizes redundant power supplies.
-In the unlikely event that the power supply unit needs to be replaced, a power supply can be removed, without powering down the system.
-Replacement units can be ordered directly from Supermicro (See the contact information in the Preface of this manual).
+The F414IS4 chassis utilizes two redundant power supplies.
+In the unlikely event that the power supply unit needs to be replaced, one power supply can be removed, without powering down the system.
+Replacement units can be ordered directly from Supermicro (see the contact information in the Preface of this manual).